yhzhang0128/egos-2000/README.md

     * inter-process communication
 * The **application layer** provides file system, shell and shell commands.

-This RISC-V version of EGOS is minimal in order to give students a complete picture.
+This RISC-V version of EGOS is minimal in order to help students understand the complete picture.

 ```shell
 # Count lines of code excluding README.md and USAGES.md (LOC = 2099)